-Thankfully, when deploying a VoIP solution an SBC is something you will never have to worry about.
-Especially with hosted deployments, since everything is handled on the provider’s back end, your business won’t have any real contact with the network, data centers, or any sort of SBC hardware or software.
-However, for an on-premise solution, best practice is to place an SBC at both ends on the Enterprise network and the service provider’s end as well.
+When deploying a voice over internet solution an SBC is something you will never have to worry about, especially with hosted deployments.
+This is because everything is handled on the provider’s back end, so your business won’t have any real contact with the network, data centers, or any sort of SBC hardware or software.
+However, for an on-premise solution, place one at both ends of the enterprise network.

 A Solution to NAT Troubles

-Often times, a business will run into troubles with Network Address Translation, or NAT.
-Without getting too complicated, NAT is a method of reusing IP addresses for multiple connections.
+Often, a business runs into trouble with Network Address Translation or NAT.
+This is a method of reusing IP addresses for multiple connections.
 Since there are a limited number of IP addresses with our current IPv4, NAT is necessary to allow a single device to act as a gatekeeper between the local network and the internet.

-With NAT, only one IP addresses is required for the entire network of computers.
-Of course, this is just one use of NAT, as it can in effect also help improve the security of a network.
-In practice, NAT settings can often confuse networks and make it impossible for connections from the public internet to reach the end user.
-However, an SBC is often utilized to solve any NAT traversal issues.
+With NAT, only one IP address is required for the entire network of computers.
+Of course, this is just one use of NAT to help improve the security of a network.
+In practice, NAT settings often confuse networks and make it impossible for connections from the public internet to reach the end-user.
+However, these are often utilized to solve any NAT traversal issues.

-With the SBC acting as the public connection of the user on that network, connections will always have a path to flow through the SBC to the user.
-This would then replace the act of searching for a specific user with a generic IP address for the entire network.
+With the SBC acting as the public connection of the user on that network, connections will always have a path to interconnect through the SBC to the user.
+This replaces the act of searching for a specific user with a generic IP address for the entire network.

 Virtual Session Border Controllers

-Another option besides the hardware device is the cloud hosted and optimized Virtual SBC.
-Just like a software firewall is to a hardware firewall, the Virtual SBC is installed on a network machine and delivers the same functions as a hardware counterpart would.
+Another option besides the hardware device is the cloud-hosted and optimized Virtual border controller.
+SBC with virtualization is installed on a network machine and delivers the same functions as a hardware counterpart would.

-The benefits of a Virtual SBC over an on-premise hardware deployment echo the benefits general benefits of a cloud deployed solution.
-Simply put, because everything is hosted, and therefore handled on the back end of the cloud all the way on the provider’s premise, there is no need for any hardware devices, therefore provisioning of hardware.
-And since it’s all in the cloud, the protection can be scaled quickly, easily and even set as an automated function.
+The benefits of virtual SBC over on-premise hardware echoes the general benefits of a cloud-deployed solution.
+Simply put, because everything is hosted, and therefore handled on the back end of the cloud by the provider, there is no need for any hardware devices outside of VoIP phones and computers.
+Since it’s all in the cloud, the protection scales quickly and easily.
+In fact, it can even be set as an automated function.

 Should Your Network Employ an SBC?

-Whether or not your business will find it necessary to incorporate an SBC into their VoIP solution will depend on a number of factors.
-Not only that, but how the SBC is even utilized and configured will ultimately be decided by the highest priority your business has.
+Whether or not your business finds it necessary to incorporate an SBC into your voice solution depends on a number of factors.
+Not only that, but your business priorities will help determine if the SBC is utilized and configured for your needs.

-If your provider is already utilizing an SBC it can be a good idea to compliment with an SBC on your network’s end as well, and even a Virtual SBC can suffice.
-If security is considered to be of a high concern for your business, then a Session Border Controller will be a crucial step in ensuring the highest level of security for your network.
+If your provider is already utilizing a border controller, it’s a good idea to complement your network with a local or virtualized SBC as well.
+If you prefer to avoid additional hardware concerns and costs, a Virtual SBC can suffice.
+If security is considered to be of high concern for your business, then a session border controller is critical in ensuring the highest level of security for your network.